Center the Children: A Manifesto for True Liberation

 Men are not trash.

 Men are not trash.
 Perpetuating that narrative helps normalize rape culture by making it seem like it’s just inherent to their nature.
-It’s not, and we’ve gotta stop saying it.
+It’s not.

 I know why a lot of women and enbies say this, and I share their frustration, rage and pain.
 And yet, we still have to contend with the situation if we want to fix it: men are full human beings deserving of care and understanding, even the ones who do the most harm.
 The social system of patriarchal masculinity is what’s trash, and it hurts men too.
 But thankfully, systems made by humans can always be unmade.
 We can change anything that we collectively want to change.

 If you’re a women or non-binary person and what I’ve said so far is creating a response in your body that feels really bad—if you feel defensive or angry thoughts bubbling to the surface—I invite you to read something else that makes you feel powerful and uplifted instead.
 I write from an abolitionist perspective focused on collective liberation, and it’s not my intention to fuel more disconnection.
 But I also have enough respect for the fellow working-class people I am writing for that I have a commitment to communicating from an honest place, even when I know it cannot be received by everyone at all times.
+I’ve written a bit more at the end of this article to explain what I’m doing here, and address some concerns that often come up from women.
 Anyone who feels mostly okay, or who is up for a bit of challenge, a bit of stretching: please read on.

 Humans are all born prosocial creatures, it’s how we’re wired to survive.
 We are primates who live in groups because we die if we’re on our own.
 We are literally not biologically equipped for individualism.
 That means that every member of our species, Homo sapiens, is born with instincts that guide them towards relationality as a core survival mode.
 We need other people, and we need a healthy environment to provide us with water, air, food and shelter.
 Acknowledging our place in this ecosystem is the core of relationality.